 What is defined as sensitive personal data?

-Sensitive personal data is a more specific set of categories that must be handled with greater care, as a leak of this information may lead to discrimination, for example.
+- Sensitive data is a more specific set of categories.
 These categories include health information, race or ethnic background, political opinions, religious or philosophical beliefs, membership of a trade union, sex life or sexual orientation, genetic data and biometric data.
+These data must be handled with great care, as a leak of this information may lead to discrimination.

 No. Age is data that can identify a person and is personal data that is expected to be found in a company’s database.
 Age falls under the category ‘personal data’ and is not sensitive in relation to the GDPR legislation.